Garden Netting: The Ultimate Protection for Your Plants

 Types of Garden Netting and Their Uses

-Bird netting features larger mesh sizes and is ideal for covering fruit trees, berry bushes, and vegetable beds.
-It prevents birds from pecking at fruits without obstructing air or sunlight.
+Bird netting has larger holes and works great for fruit trees, berry bushes, and vegetable beds.
+It stops birds from eating your produce while still letting air and sunlight through.

 Insect Netting